Vector35/binaryninja-api/docs/guide/debugger.md

 ![](../img/debugger/controlbuttons.png)

 There is a row of buttons at the top of the debugger sidebar.
 They control the execution of the target.
-The behavior of each button is hopefully sensible from its icon.
-You can also hover over the button to get the name of the icon.
+The behavior of each button is hopefully intuitive from its icon.
+You can also hover over the button to see the name of the icon.

 Buttons that do not work for the current target status are disabled.
-For example, before launching the target, the `Step Into` button is disabled.
+For example: before launching the target, the `Step Into` button is disabled.

-A typical scenario is to click the left-most button to launch the target, and then use the buttons on the right to resume the target, step into/over/return.
+A common scenario is to click the left-most button to launch the target and then use the buttons on the right to resume the target, step into/over/return.
 The `Pause` button can be used to break into the target while it is running.

 For `Step Into` and `Step Over`, if the current view is viewing an IL function, then the operation appears to be performed on that IL, offering a source-code debugging-like experience.
 However, the underlying operation is still performed at the disassembly level because that is the only thing the backend understands.
 The high-level operations are simulated, i.e., the debugger may decide to step the target multiple times before finally yielding the control.
 These are transparent to the users.